se7enXF/TAM_Net/Installation.md

 ```python
 import tensorflow as tf
 ```
-* It is done if there is nothing happened.
+* Installation is completed if there is nothing happened.
 Or you need to install some dependency packages.
 ## Finally
 * If you want to use the old python, just start it in system command line.
 * If you want to use the TF2 python, you need to activate the TF2 conda environment then start python.